07Sada/Notes/README.md

 # Notes
-Machine learning and Deep learning Notes
+This repository contains the notes on machine learning and deep learning topics